lorenzifrancesco/SolitonDynamics.jl/dev_notes/ground_states.md

 - [x] What about changing N_transverse?
 NOTHING (flat case)
 ![](2023-06-28-14-31-38.png)
 we double 64 -> 128.
 Very slow iteration speed.
-- [ ] visualize the transverse distribution (may give a hint).
+- [x] visualize the transverse distribution (may give a hint).

-- In addition, we have that we cannot use low accuracy, as the low-gamma case is settling to a wrong solution.
+-> prepared visualization functions.
+The visualization of the wrong results does not suggest strange behaviours.

+##### Make the method converge
+- [x] check for a quick fix -> QUICK FIX: we were plotting the initial condition.

+##### Other strange issue
+When we copy the initial state to the 3D routine, then we This could suggest us the reason behind the difference between the analytical and numerical 1D-GPE.

+It may be the same problem or not.

+- [ ] check for a quick fix.